 100 Years: From Women Earning the Vote to Claiming Their Power

 Join Mount Saint Mary’s Center for the Advancement of Women as we celebrate 100 years of women’s empowerment.

 2020 marks the 100th anniversary of the passage of the 19th Amendment, guaranteeing and protecting women's constitutional right to vote.
 Additionally, we celebrate the 25th anniversary of the Fourth World Conference on Women and the adoption of the Beijing Declaration and Platform for Action, which is considered the most progressive blueprint ever for advancing women’s rights.
 Despite the progress women have made over the last century and the pledges of countless organizations and institutions to level the playing field for women, we are still far from parity.
 Join us to discuss a path toward future equity.

 Join us in celebrating 100 years of women’s empowerment and discussing the path toward future equityView Program

-Secure your spot at the 2020 Report on the Status of Women and Girls in California™Register Now
+Registration is closed for the 2020 Report on the Status of Women and Girls in California™Registration Closed

 Become a sponsor and join a community dedicated to the advancement of women and girlsSponsorship Opportunities